-The defendant can never obtain consent through threats, force or other forms of coercion, abduction, fraud, deception, the abuse of power or a position of vulnerability or dependency.
+The defendant can never obtain consent through threats, force or other forms of coercion, abduction, fraud, deception, abuse of power or a position of vulnerability or dependency.
 Consent cannot be obtained through insistence, manipulation, emotional threats, blackmail, or making the victim feel guilty for an action and presenting sexual behaviour as a way of compensation.
 Within this context, coercion is defined as intimidation, compulsion, domination, or control.
-Deception or false pretence may include but is not limited to evoking, taking advantage of and failing to correct the victim’s misunderstanding about the defendant’s identity or their situation, or the nature of the act.
+Deception or false pretence may include – but is not limited to – evoking, taking advantage of, and failing to correct the victim’s misunderstanding about the defendant’s identity or situation, or the nature of the act.

 Here are reasons why we need this type of definition of consent:

 Many laws already moved beyond the myth that sexual violence always requires the use of force or the breaking of resistance to be identified as rape.
 They now range from ‘no means no’ (Germany) to ‘yes means yes’ (Sweden) approaches.

 Consent does not only refer to a person’s verbal agreement.
-It also takes into account interpersonal relationship dynamics that are often marked by a distinct power imbalance.
-Further, the specific context in which the sexual assault took place is of concern.
+One’s agreement does not always equate consent.
+Interpersonal relationship dynamics that are often marked by a distinct power imbalance, as well as the specific context in which the sexual assault took place, must also be taken into account.

 Consent can only validly be provided by a person who has the capacity to give consent.
 Capacity is time, place and situation-specific.
-Consent to engage in a sexual activity at one point in time does not equal consent a later time.
-A person may lack capacity if they are unable to make an informed decision for themselves, be that as a result of intoxication, fear, mistake or mental impairment.
+Consent to engage in sexual activity at a given point in time does not equal consent at a later time.
+A person may lack capacity if they are unable to make an informed decision for themselves, be that as a result of intoxication, fear, mistake, or mental impairment.
 A person may be conscious but still lack capacity.

 A prosecutor should not be required to prove the complainant’s lack of consent.
-Rather, the defendant must show to be sure for the sexual touch to have been justified.
+Rather, it is the defendant who should prove that the sexual touch was legitimate.